halimahexe/halimahexe/README.md

 - 🌱 currently on [Founders and Coders](https://www.foundersandcoders.com) FAC30 cohort bootcamp, learning all things software development
 - 🎓 studied History and Sociology at the University of Warwick
-- 💼 work in publishing as an Assistant Editor, managing books to print and building relationships with stakeholders
+- 💼 work in publishing as an Assistant Editor, project managing books to print and building relationships with stakeholders

 ## Tech Stack (so far...)